Social Diffusion Sources Can Escape Detection

-So far in our analysis, we only considered networks of $1,000$ nodes, since the analysis involved taking an average over a large number of cases, and increasing the number of nodes would have taken excessive time.
+So far in our analysis, we only considered networks of up to $2,500$ nodes, since the analysis involved taking an average over a large number of cases, and increasing the number of nodes would have taken excessive time.
 Fortunately, when it comes to evaluating the impact of the hiding process, we can approximate it even for massive networks.
 Based on this, we increased the number of nodes to $100,000$, and approximated the evader's ranking after each step of the hiding process.
 The approximation is done by computing the ranking of the evader not among all nodes, but rather among $10,000$ nodes, consisting of the $5,000$ infected nodes with the greatest degrees and another $5,000$ infected nodes chosen uniformly at random from the remaining ones.
 Furthermore, in our approximation we do not consider the Betweenness and Random walk source detection algorithms, since their ranking cannot be efficiently computed for just a selected subset of nodes.
 The results of this analysis are presented in Figure~\ref{fig:large}.
 In networks generated using the \ERn model and the Watts-Strogatz model, the evader usually occupies the top position of the ranking before hiding, whereas in networks generated using the \BAn model, they are in the top $50$ positions.
-Moreover, in the former two types of networks, the hiding process seems much less effective than in the latter type of networks, regardless of whether the hiding is done by adding nodes or by modifying edges.
-Moreover, the effectiveness of hiding in these massive networks is considerably reduced compared to smaller networks with $1,000$ nodes, the results for which were presented in previous figures.
-Here, we only present results for the best heuristic of each type; see Appendix~\ref{app:simulation-large} for the results of all heuristics.
-We analyze other, real-life networks in the Appendix~\ref{app:simulation-real}, which all support our conclusions.
+Moreover, in the former two types of networks, the hiding process seems much less effective than in the latter, regardless of whether the hiding is done by adding nodes or by modifying edges.
+Notice that the effectiveness of hiding in these massive networks is considerably reduced compared to smaller networks with $1,000$ nodes, the results for which were presented in previous figures.
+These findings are all based on the best heuristic of each type; see Appendix~\ref{app:simulation-large} for an evaluation of the remaining heuristics.